-This Plan of Reorganization (the "Plan") under chapter 11 of the Bankruptcy Code (the "Code") proposes to pay creditors of the Debtor from revenue generated by the operation of the Debtor's long-haul trucking business.
+This Plan of Reorganization (the "Plan") under Chapter 11 of the Bankruptcy Code (the "Code") proposes to pay creditors of the Debtor from revenue generated by the operation of the Debtor's long-haul trucking business.
 The average gross income from the operation of this business averages \$39,000 per month.
 Additionally, the Debtor's principal will contribute additional capital as required to make plan payments if operating revenue is insufficient.

-Additionally, the Debtor has a potential claim against Truck Fuel Island resulting from an injury its shareholder/operator obtained while on the job prior to its Chapter 11 filing30185The Debtor will file a Motion to Employ Special Counsel to pursue that claim and any settlement proceeds received by the Debtor will be used to fund operations and prepay the monthly installments.
+Additionally, the Debtor has a potential claim against Truck Fuel Island resulting from an injury its shareholder/operator obtained while on the job prior to its Chapter 11 filing.
+The Debtor will file a Motion to Employ Special Counsel to pursue that claim and any settlement proceeds received by the Debtor will be paid toward the secured creditors' claims in equal percentages.
+Any remaining proceeds would then be paid toward priority claims.